 President of the Board

-Barb is a strong supporter of STEM educational initiatives across all age levels.
+Barb is a founding member of the Minnesota Chapter of ARCS Foundation and is recipient of the National ARCS Light Award in 2016.
+She is a strong supporter of STEM educational initiatives across all age levels.
 Her interest in supporting graduate students through ARCS began when her son started his journey through higher education as a PhD student at Stanford.
 He is now an Assistant Professor of Biomedical Engineering at Purdue.
-Barb has served on the Eden Prairie Community Education Advisory Council and is an active member of LifeScience Alley.
-She has a B.S. degree in Medical Technology from the University of Michigan.
+Barb has served on the Eden Prairie Community Education Advisory Council and is an active member of Medical Alley.
+She has a B.S. degree from the University of Michigan.

 Judith L Benham